rover33/Project-1-webgame/README.md

 ### Unsolved Problems
 I had issues with having in a startButton.
 I am having trouble with this because I am not sure where to put it and what code to move around so everything still works.
 I also wanted to have a music playlist and have the music change everytime you restarted the game.

+### My own special twist
+I created my own music for the game.
+I used ableton to make the song.

 ### Technologies used
 For this project I used Greensock which is an animation platform.
 It makes the animation a lot more smooth.
 I had to learn a whole new set of terms to create the animations.